rnd-forests/icommerce/README.md

 CREATE INDEX transactions_order_id ON public.transactions USING btree("orderId");
 ```

-If we support online payments, this table would includes other information such as: payment transaction reference, payment transaction status, payment provider information, ect.
+If we support online payments, this table would includes other information such as: payment transaction reference, payment transaction status, payment provider information, etc.

+#### Activity Log Service
+This service use non-relational database MongoDB to store stream of events or activity logs.
+The database has a single collection for store user activity logs such as: placing order, searching and filtering products, etc. The collection is named `user_activities`.
+Each document inside collection has following structure:

+- `type`: the type of the activity, basicially it's the event name.
+- `userId`: for some actions performed by a user, the identity of the client is consisdered anonymous.
+For example, when users browse the product catalog or view a specific product.
+The value of this `userId` attribute is the hashed value of domain, IP address and user agent where the request is originated.
+- `payload`: the payload of the activity.
+The content of this attribute is quite flexible.
+It depends of each event type.
+We'll dicuss more about this in event collaboration section.

 ### Development Principles and Patterns